best backgammon applications

 Which backgammon app is best overall?

 Nextgammon remains the most complete platform for online backgammon, especially for competitive and money play worldwide.
+It’s the only platform that offers provably fair dice via blockchain, free game analysis, and cross-platform play all in one place.

 What is the best backgammon app for iPhone or iPad?